MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/code-view.md

 * You can’t edit the code in the code view.
 * You can only copy controls that are on a screen.
 Copying a screen isn't supported.

 This article provides an overview of working with formulas.
-For more detailed information functions, operators, and other building blocks, see [Formula reference](formula-reference.md).
+For more detailed information about functions, operators, and other building blocks, see [Formula reference](formula-reference.md).

 ### See also